JASchilz/Ham2Anki/README.md

 ...
 ```

+You can produce a file like `questions.txt` by copying all of the text from a NCEV question pool release document into a text file and saving it to your computer.

-The output produced by `anki-tsv` produces a tab-separated file suitable for import into Anki.
+The `anki-tsv` writer produces a tab-separated file suitable for import into Anki.
 There are five columns of data written in `out.txt`:

 | Column        | Example                                                |
 | ------------- | ------------------------------------------------------ |